csommerl/js120/109_explanations.md

 #### Shallow copy and mutability

-This code demonstrates the concept of shallow copy and how that intersects with the concept of object mutability.
-When a shallow copy is created of an object that contains nested objects, changes to the nested object in the latter will be reflected in the same nested object within the shallow copy.
+When a shallow copy is created of an object that contains nested objects, changes to the nested object in the latter will be reflected in the corresponding nested object within the shallow copy.

 #### Prototypes